-Many organizations, including the American Cancer Society, offers information on the importance of exercise and gives tips on making exercise work for you!
+Many organizations, including the American Cancer Society, offer information on the importance of exercise and give tips on making exercise work for you!
 Along with this knowledge, here are a few of the best ways to burn calories while working a desk job:

 Many people find themselves continuing the cycle of sitting during their lunch breaks.
 Sure, they may find a quieter, more pleasing location to spend it, but it still contributes to the sedentary solitude many of us are accustomed to.

-An easy fix for this is to spend the extra time after finishinitg eating to walk around the block.
+An easy fix for this is to spend the extra time after finishing eating and walking around the block.
 See some of the local sights.
 When you get back to your desk, you will find yourself more refreshed and more ready to get back to work than ever before.

 Adjustable, standing desks can be the perfect addition to your daily routine.
 A stand-up desk helps improve your circulation and posture.
 Overall, this can really reduce the negative side effects of sitting.

 You may not be able to pull off a full day of standing at first, and that’s okay.
-When you feel yourself tiring out or feeling uncomfortable, adjust it back to normal desk height, and practice your sitting posture.
+When you feel tired out or feeling uncomfortable, adjust it back to normal desk height, and practice your sitting posture.